 As mentioned, the gyros (yes, the singular has an “s” at the end) is one of the most famous foods in Athens.
 Consisting of chicken or lamb in a fresh pita and served with sliced tomatoes, onions, cucumbers, and topped with tzatziki, the gyros is a great on-the-go sandwich or burrito-like dish.

 Like much of modern Greece, the gyros is an amalgamation of different cultural influences spun out with a true Athenian flavor.
 In this case, the gyros comes from the Doner Kebab invented by the Ottoman Turks.
-The difference between the two is mostly around what type of meat is being used-- the Doner Kebab uses lamb or pork, while the gyros is lamb or chicken.
+The difference between the two is mostly around what type of meat is being used-- the Doner Kebab uses lamb and beef, while the gyros is lamb or chicken.

 The preparation of the meat plays an even larger factor.
-The kebab grinds the meat and mixes it before letting it cool.
-The resulting product is then put on a vertical spit with the meat being shaved off for the sandwich.
+The kebab meat is shaved off for the sandwich.
 The gyros uses thin slices of the meat to give it a fuller, more flavorful texture.

 The gyros is a near-ubiquitous item on street corners around the city, so make sure to grab one in between tours of the Parthenon and the historic center of Athens.